moshabbir-dotcom/Portfolio-assessment-2/README.md

 # CREDITS-
 * Code for the form was resused from my challenge 2 submission at the end of the running walkthrough.
 This was then adjusted and added to in order to make it relevant for what the CONTACT page was trying to achieve.
 * Credit is also given to Adill Bashir who helped me better understand the ways in which to write JavaScript syntax and helping me to practice my code writing by challenging what I had written in order to become more concise and easier to read as part of the script.js file for which a ternary statment is on line 42.
-He also helped me by providing the code for the resetGameboard function and introduced me to the IIFE (Immediately Invoked Function Expression) which ensures the game is random everytime it is played.
+He also helped me by providing the code for the resetGameboard function and introduced me to the IIFE (Immediately Invoked Function Expression) which ensures the game is random everytime it is played buy writing the syntax with an extra pair of brackets.
 * Thanks also to Bim Williams who helped me with idea around how to approach design in future with a mobile 1st approach instead of adding media queries afterwards for mobile but the other way around due to users of the web prodominantly accessing sites via mobile devices.
 He also helped me in adapting the cardoff function in order for the stopwatch to stop when there were no cards left to match.
 My approach would have been to stop the clock at 6 matches counting up whereas he advised that it would be better to stop at 0 left to match which would allow mw to use the same code block when increasing the number of cards as long as the array remains relevant to number of cards.
 * My mentor Cans Sucullu provided me with the code (/*jshint esversion: 6 */) to put at the top of the js file to resolve warnings that were appearing on js.hint.
 * Code for the stopwatch was taken fromn the dev.to website and adapted for use so that not only do the buttons work but serve as overides to the auto start and stop when the game begins and ends.